Ordinary Minnesotans are doing extraordinary things for others

 “We see ourselves reflected in the people we’re helping,” Shankar said.
 “People want to help.
 We’re really not doing anything dramatic or radical.”

-In St. Cloud, Will Laakkonen, a produce manager at a Lunds & Byerlys store, noticed the concern of elderly customers worried about getting food and other supplies.
-Laakkonen is a member of the prepping community, people who try to be prepared for disasters by storing emergency food, water and supplies.

-Laakkonen pitched his idea on the Minnesota Preppers Facebook page and ended up starting the St. Cloud Prepper Pals, a grassroots organization that’s taking donations of essential foods, hygiene items and infant care supplies and making them available to people who don’t have the money or are unable to leave their homes to buy supplies themselves.
+Will Laakkonen is a member the St. Cloud Prepper Pals, a grassroots organization that's taking donations of essential foods, hygiene items and infant care supplies and making them available to people who don't have the money or are unable to leave their homes to buy supplies themselves.

 In just a few days, the group's Facebook page has grown to more than 1,700 members.